DChops/PayBack/README.md

 | Politifact | 314   |   157    |  41,054  | 40,740 |  131 |
 | Gossipcop |  5464  |   2732   |  314,262  | 308,798  |  58  |

-Both Politfact & Gossicop are graph-based datasets curated by Yingtong et al using the data in FakeNewsNet at https://github.com/KaiDMML/FakeNewsNet
+Both Politfact & Gossicop are graph-based datasets curated by Yingtong et al. at https://github.com/safe-graph/GNN-FakeNews/blob/main using the data in FakeNewsNet at https://github.com/KaiDMML/FakeNewsNet

-<a href="https://www.politifact.com">Politifact</a>: A website which labels political news articles as real or fake
+<a href="https://www.politifact.com">Politifact</a>.                 : A website that labels political news articles as real or fake
-<a href="https://www.suggest.com">Gossicop</a>  : A website which labels celebrity news articles as real or fake
+<a href="https://www.suggest.com">Gossicop</a>(Renamed to Suggest): A website that labels celebrity news articles as real or fake

 ## Research Papers Referenced